Killing of Mohamed Bah

-The killing of Mohamed Bah was an incident that occurred on September 25, 2012.
-During the incident, Mohamed Bah, age 28, was fatally shot eight times inside his Manhattan apartment by New York City police officers.
+On September 25, 2012, Mohamed Bah, a 28-year-old Guinean national, was fatally shot eight times inside his Harlem apartment by New York City police officers.

 The incident prompted the Bah family to file a $70 million civil lawsuit against New York City.
 The lawsuit demanded the city implement changes in the way police deal with people suffering from a mental illness.

 In 2017, the Bah family settled in court for $2.21 million.
-The officers were found to have used unnecessary force but did not face charges.
+The officers were found to have used unnecessary force, but did not face charges.